vinedsel/astro-cars/README.md

 # astro-cars
-A website for used cars, per the requirements for my school project.
+A website for cars, per the requirements for my school project.